royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 # HollowKnight.GodhomeWinLossTracker

 GodhomeWinLossTracker is a mod for the game Hollow Knight.
-It's goal is to improve boss fight training experience in Godhome by tracking per-boss win/loss counts for Hall of Gods and pantheons.
+Its goal is to improve boss fight training experience in Godhome by tracking per-boss win/loss counts for Hall of Gods and pantheons.

 The mod is fully automated.
 It recognizes boss fights, understands which boss is involved, detects win/loss events and tracks running stats.